Congratulations on your admission to American University's School of Communication!

 This course focuses on understanding how organizations, including corporations, nonprofits, and the government employ digital strategic communications in their public relations outreach.
 Search engine marketing, mobile communications, and viral campaigns are examined.
 The course features case studies, use of social media tools, and experts in social media from various fields.

-COMM 638: Production Practicum (Basic Media Production)
+COMM 638: Production Practicum (Basic Media Production) - Full at this time

 This course presents basic lessons in visual concept development and design, and allows students outside of communication or film and media arts to develop important practical visual communication skills in web site development, photography, and film and video production.
 This course teaches students experientially as they create and produce projects, as well as theoretically, as they learn how to analyze, critique, and effectively create these various media.
 By the end of this course, students have an online portfolio to display these skills as well as market themselves online as communication professionals.